Germaine Greer: Great Chesterford

-In 1984 Greer bought The Mills, a Georgian farmhouse on three acres of land in Great Chesterford, Essex, where she planted a one-acre wood, which she said made her prouder than anything else she had done, and tried to keep "as a refuge for as many other earthlings" as she could.
+In 1984 Greer bought The Mills, a Georgian farmhouse on three acres of land in Great Chesterford, Essex, England, where she planted a one-acre wood, which she said made her prouder than anything else she had done, and tried to keep "as a refuge for as many other earthlings" as she could.
 The Mills was still Greer's home for part of the year when she put it up for sale in 2018; as of 2016 she was spending four months a year in Australia and the rest in the UK.

 Her book Shakespeare (her PhD topic) was published in 1986 by Oxford University Press as part of its Past Masters series.
 The Madwoman's Underclothes: Essays and Occasional Writings, a collection of her articles written between 1968 and 1985, also appeared that year.
 In June 1988, along with Harold Pinter, Antonia Fraser, Ian McEwan, Margaret Drabble, Salman Rushdie, David Hare and others, she became part of the "20th of June Group", which supported civil liberties in England that the group felt were being eroded; this was shortly after Section 28 was introduced, which prevented schools from teaching homosexuality as a normal part of family life.

 In 1989 she wrote Daddy, We Hardly Knew You, a diary and travelogue about her father, whom Greer portrayed as distant, weak and unaffectionate, which led to the criticism that in her writing she was projecting her relationship with him onto all other men.
 She became a special lecturer and bye-fellow that year of Newnham College, Cambridge, a position she held until 1998.
 Greer founded Stump Cross Books, based at The Mills, which published the work of 17th- and 18th-century female poets.
 She returned to the University of Warwick, accepting a personal Chair as Professor in the English and Comparative Studies department.

 She was appearing regularly on television in the UK and Australia during this period, including on the BBC's Have I Got News for You several times from 1990.
 On 22 July 1995 she was interviewed at length by Andrew Neil on his one-on-one interview show Is This Your Life?
 In 1998 she wrote an episode, "Make Love not War", for the television documentary series Cold War, and the following year sat for a nude photograph by the Australian photographer Polly Borland.
 A 1994 interview with Greer in The Big Issue, in which she said she would share her home with anyone willing to follow her rules, was interpreted as an open invitation to the homeless, and led to her being swamped by reporters and low-flying aircraft.
 One of the journalists, an undercover Mail on Sunday reporter, managed to gain entry and avail himself of her hospitality for two days, which included Greer washing his clothes and teaching him how to bake bread.
 After the newspaper published a three-page spread, the Press Complaints Commission found it guilty of subterfuge not in the public interest.